 What about the UK?

 While the UK Government supports FTSA for young people serving abroad in the International Citizenship Service (ICS), there is currently no Government support for young people serving at home.
-We work with organisations from across the sector to champion FTSA and have led the campaign to fight for greater recognition and rights for our volunteer mentors.
+We work with organisations from across the sector to champion FTSA and have led the campaign to fight for greater recognition and rights for our City Year Mentors.

 "Everyone told me to volunteer abroad but it was expensive and I really wanted to improve my own community.
 Then I came across City Year - I could tackle inequality at home and they'd support me financially.
 Much more must be done to recognise FTSA in the UK.
 Then more people like me would do it."